raphaelolipitz/Cheminformatics/README.md

 # cheminformatics
-Little Project to predict the LD50 of small chemical compounds
+Little Project to predict the LD50 of small chemical compounds.